High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: INTRODUCTION

-Previous work has demonstrated prediction of the longitudinal phase-space at the exit of the LCLS accelerator using the L1S phase and a shallow multi-layer perceptron \cite{Emma2018}.
+Previous work has demonstrated prediction of the measured longitudinal phase-space at the exit of the LCLS accelerator using the L1S phase and a shallow multi-layer perceptron \cite{Emma2018}.
 The images were cropped to 100 x 100 pixels and the phase-space distribution must be centered in order to produce reasonable results.
 Nonetheless, the predicted longitudinal phase-space is blurry and has significant artifacts in the background.
 Moreover, the current profile was predicted by using another multi-layer perceptron instead of extracted directly from the predicted longitudinal phase-space.
 Indeed, a multi-layer perceptron consisting of purely fully connected layers has intrinsic limitations in image-related tasks as it intends to find the connection between each pair of nodes between each two adjacent layers.
 First of all, it unnecessarily complicates the training of the neural network as pixels representing the phase-space distribution apparently has little connection with majority of the background pixels.
-Secondly, the number of parameters scales at least proportionally to the number of pixels in the image, which makes it impraticle to be applied on megapixel images due to the huge memory requirement.
+Secondly, the number of parameters scales at least proportionally to the number of pixels in the image, which makes it impractical to be applied on megapixel images due to the huge memory requirement.
+In \cite{Edelen2019}, convolutional and upsampling layers are used in predicting simulated longitudinal phase-spaces for the LCLS.
+The results do not show artifacts in the background.
+However, details of the study are not reported.